dougeby/IntuneDocs/InTuneDocs/deploy-use/use-remote-wipe-to-help-protect-data-using-microsoft-intune.md

 **Android for Work**

 Performing selective wipe on an Android for Work device removes all data, apps, and settings in the work profile on that device.
 This retires the device from management with Intune.
+Full wipe is not supported for Android for Work.

 **Windows**